404 may refer to any of the following:

 - If you are using Google Analytics, set up error tracking so you can know about your 404 errors.
 404 errors are also in the Google Webmaster tools.

 - If you are familiar with a scripting language, instead of referring a static 404 page, make it dynamic.
-For example, the Computer Hope 404 page logs each error, runs the URL through an algorithm to suggest a recommended page, and finds keywords in the URL to be used in the search box.
+For example, the Computer Hope 404 page logs each error, runs the attempted URL though an algorithm to give a recommendation, and finds keywords to use in the search box.

 2. 404 is a US area code.
 See our 404 area code listing for further information.